rstoro/waiting_list/README.md

 # Waiting List

-This is a simple waiting list app using Vue.js, Electron, Bulma, and Electron-Builder.
+This is a simple waiting list app using Vue.js, Bulma, and Electron.

 ![Waiting List Example](./etc/WaitingListExample.gif)